Seatruck Performance

-MS Performance is a ro-ro freight ferry that entered service with Seatruck Ferries April in 2012.
+Performance is a ro-ro freight ferry that entered service with Seatruck Ferries April in 2012.
 She currently operates for CLdN.

 The vessel was on charter to Stena Line for 6 years from Seatruck Ferries, during which she was named Stena Performer.

 In September 2022, CLdN bought out Seatruck Ferries' shares from the Clipper Group and as a result the whole fleet was also bought.
 Seatruck Ferries became defunct in February 2024, with all vessels being incorporated into the CLdN fleet.

 She was renamed Performance in April 2025 to be fully incorporated into the CLdN branding.

 History

 She is one of four ships built by Flensburger Schiffbau-Gesellschaft, Germany.
 The vessel is the third newbuild to be completed.

 The vessel was launched in January 2012.
 The vessel was christened by Virginia O'Reilly, the wife of O'Reilly Transport Ltd (Ireland)'s managing director Eugene O'Reilly.
 The ship was completed and handed over on 16 April 2012.
 Seatruck Performance entered service on the Heysham to Dublin route on 23 April 2012.

 In September 2012 Seatruck Performance along with sister ship Seatruck Precision went on charter to Stena Line and was renamed Stena Performer.

 On Monday 7 September 2015, the vessel will transfer to the Liverpool to Belfast service, in order to increase freight on the popular route.
 Stena Hibernia (currently operating the Liverpool service), will take over Performer's route.

 In September 2022, CLdN bought out Seatruck Ferries' shares from the Clipper Group and as a result the whole fleet was also bought.
 Seatruck Ferries became defunct in February 2024, with all vessels being incorporated into the CLdN fleet.